Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Challenges and Outlook

-Scalability and computational efficiency remain a key bottleneck, especially when aiming for real-time estimation.
+Scalability and computational efficiency remain key bottlenecks, especially when aiming for real-time estimation.
 Current map and state inference techniques for magnetic-field \ac{SLAM} are computationally demanding, and scaling these to large environments is still a challenge~\cite{visetHK:2025,kokS:2018}.
 Here, recent advances in sparse \ac{GP} approximations, distributed \ac{GP} regression, and scalable Bayesian inference methods may offer solutions.

-However, research is needed to adapt these techniques to handle the nonlinearities and the multimodal probability distributions characteristic of magnetic-field localization.
+All three magnetic-field localization techniques can be formulated using 1D, 2D, and 3D maps.
+The dimensionality directly affects the memory requirements and computational complexity of the inference process.
+Beyond this, the dimensionality also affects the ability to reduce uncertainty in the inferred state $x_t$ and map $\M$, since higher dimensionality implies that the information provided by the measurements must be shared across more parameters.
+This is particularly pronounced in magnetic-field \ac{SLAM}, where a global-scale map is inferred jointly with the state trajectory.
+Consequently, many experimental evaluations of 2D and 3D magnetic-field \ac{SLAM} systems rely on trajectories with substantial self-overlap, effectively reducing the dimensionality of the inference problem, at least temporarily.
+How well these systems function across trajectories with varying degrees of self-overlap remains an open question.

-Several publicly available datasets and open-source implementations for magnetic-field localization exist, see e.g.,~\cite{huangHFPS:2024,torresRMBH:2015,solin2018,visetHK:2022,kokS:2024,kokSS:2024}.
+Several publicly available datasets and open-source implementations for magnetic-field localization exist, see \eg,~\cite{huangHFPS:2024,torresRMBH:2015,solin2018,visetHK:2022,kokSS:2024}.
 Notably, these publications are almost exclusively focused on indoor localization.
-For outdoor applications, global and regional magnetic field databases, such as the Earth Magnetic Anomaly Grid, provide magnetic field data and maps that may be used for map-matching localization.
-That said, publicly available datasets combining magnetic measurements with ground-truth trajectories for outdoor and large-scale scenarios remain scarce, hindering benchmarking and reproducibility.
+For outdoor applications, global and regional magnetic field databases, such as the Earth Magnetic Anomaly Grid, provide magnetic-field maps that may be used for map-matching.
+That said, publicly available datasets that combine magnetic measurements with ground-truth trajectories for outdoor, large-scale scenarios remain scarce, hindering benchmarking and reproducibility.
+One example of such a dataset is the DAF-MIT AIA airborne magnetic navigation dataset~\cite{muradoglu2020}.